Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/entraid.md

-## Filtering: Only Bring In Who You Need
+## Filtering: Import only the users you need

 You don’t have to import *everyone*.
 You can choose who to bring in by setting up simple filters (also called "queries").